Choose another lake

 Very Good

 The channel catfish population is doing well both in quantity and quality.
 Fish up to 8 pounds are surveyed most years.
-A total of 39 channel catfish were collected while electrofishing in 2016 (7 fish/hr).
-Channel catfish collected in 2016 measured from 8.5 – 21.5” and weighed up to 3.7 lbs.
+Channel catfish collected in 2022 measured from 11 – 21” and weighed up to 3.6 lbs.
 Anglers can catch channel catfish in the warmer months using bottom fishing techniques near deadfalls and woody debris with cut bait, shrimp, chicken livers or night crawlers.
 The largest channel catfish ever collected by electrofishing measured over 27” and weighed 9 lbs.

 CRAPPIE